 If you don’t have hot pepper flakes, dilute hot sauce instead.
 The spiciness will have a similar impact.
 Other options include a mix of fiery spices like paprika and black pepper.

-– In a spray bottle, dilute 5 drops of hot sauce for every 3 tablespoons of water.
+– In a spray bottle, dilute 5 drops of hot sauce for every 3

 – Shake well.